Pallet Racking Height

 The other clearance in the roof that may need to be considered is, if sprinkler systems are required.

-If you are measuring up a partially completed warehouse, remember the sprinkler systems, steam pipes, electric trunking and lighting etc, all tend to be among the last of the services put into a building.
+If you are measuring up a partially completed warehouse, remember the sprinkler systems, steam pipes, electric trunking and lighting, all tend to be among the last of the services put into a building.
 So it’s possible that when you measure up the building these services will not yet have been installed.
 (These comments apply to control boxes located on walls and columns, too.)

 And on lower beam levels, 75mm min.
-Clearance is required between the top of the pallet and load to the underside of the beam above.
+Clearance is required between the top of the pallet and the load to the underside of the beam above.

 If a survey was carried out on all of the forklift trucks available it would be found that the height of the lift for fork lift trucks with a simple, single mast, would be in the range of 3m to 4m, the trucks with a double or duplex mast would be in the range of 5m to 6m and trucks with a triple or triplex mast would be in the range of 7m to 8m.
-However, before one can determine the height of the racks one has to consider the load and the building.

-Unless a building has been purpose made for warehousing it is rare indeed that the height to the eaves is greater than 5m.
+Unless a building has been purpose-made for warehousing it is rare indeed that the height to the eaves is greater than 5m.

 Assuming that a load plus the top of the pallet is about 1m high, and that we use a simple mast truck, the height of the top of a fully lifted load will be in the order of 4m to 5m.